bryntum/pdf-export-server/docs/building.md

 ### MuhammaraJS

 PDF streams are concatenated with the [MuhammaraJS module](https://www.npmjs.com/package/muhammara).
-Muhammara took over previous project - HummusJS.
-It means we can support newer Node versions, but minimal supported version is 14.
+Muhammara replaces the previously used HummusJS module, which is no longer maintained.
+It means we now support newer Node versions, but minimal supported version is 14.

 ### Merge-img